ashleyesau/parking_tickets/athena data validation README.md

   "issuer precinct" AS issuer_precinct
 FROM raw_data;
 ```

+**Notes:**
+This query creates a new table called `reduced_data` from the raw data with these key operations:
+- Selects only the essential columns needed for analysis (reducing the dataset size)
+- Renames all columns to use underscores instead of spaces for better SQL compatibility
+- Stores the new table in Parquet format (a columnar storage format optimized for analytics)
+- Saves the output to an S3 bucket location for future access

 ### Checked counts of rows and columns of both tables to ensure a match

 ```sql